 DISCIPLES GROW BETTER TOGETHER

 FOLLOWERS OF JESUS INVITE OTHERS TO FOLLOW JESUS

 WE VALUE GROUPS … We believe church rows should become family circles.

 WE VALUE CHILDREN & STUDENTS … so we will partner with parents and invest in building relationships that point kids to Jesus.

-WE VALUE COMMUNITY IMPACT … so we will aim to impact our community in such a way that if we left it, it would be obvious.
+WE VALUE COMMUNITY IMPACT … we engage our community through service and sacrifice.
+We aim to impact our community in such a way that if we left it, it would be obvious.